BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/JSON-localStorage.md

 The `localStorage.setItem()` call will now store the form data in local storage whenever you click `Submit`.

-Now, lets set it up so that whenever the page loads, it retrieves the previously-submitted form data and puts it back into the form.
+Now, set up the page so that whenever the page loads, it retrieves the previously-submitted form data and puts it back into the form.

 Add this function to the `<script>`: